YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 * Desc:
 >An extra-tough carrier designed for prolonged fights, which basically means 'boss battles only'.
 Her skill barely contributes to most battles, and without her sister ship she's missing out a fair chunk of the stats that let her ramp up be as effective as it can be.
+If this sounds like a "don't use her"... well, yeah.
+Don't, she'll only drag everyone down.

 #### ![CV](/Images-for-the-Guide/Ookami_MioChibi.png "stando doggo") - [Ookami Mio](https://azurlane.koumakan.jp/Ookami_Mio)
 * Skill: